cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - P7: "Yeah, so the most important is definitely the performance data.
 That's your actual stuff, you have to analyze."
     - P8: "the timing data is, is is very general, right, you can do a whole lot of things with that, depending on what you're trying to, you know, get out of the ensemble, right all kinds of different things,"
     - P10: "But it's really the tunings that we're after to understand how they're performing."
+      - This is specifically an attribute/column of the run that they care about
+      - "So that's really helping us understand, you know, where were we running, it's giving us an idea of where we are running, and then what optimizations we might have done to the kernel."
     - P7: "In terms of the statistics, and metadata.
 They're important, depends what you want.
 So if you really want to get a sense of how things change within parameters, your performance data, or your metadata are probably a bit more important.
 If you're more interested in just how things perform on average, or, again, on statistical operations based on performance data, then your statistics will be more important than that data just depends on what you want to analyze."

   #### Feature maturity